s2l1/Headless-Samourai-Dojo/Default_Dojo_Setup.md

 Format the external SSD with Ext4.
 Use `NAME` from above, example is `/dev/sda1`.

-`$ mkfs.ext4 /dev/sda1`
+`$ sudo mkfs.ext4 /dev/sda1`

 Copy the `UUID` that is provided as a result of this format command to your notepad.

 Edit the fstab file using nano, then add the line at the end replacing the `UUID` with your own.
 ```
-$ nano /etc/fstab
+$ sudo nano /etc/fstab
 # replace `UUID=123456` with the `UUID` that you just took note of
 UUID=123456 /mnt/usb ext4 rw,nosuid,dev,noexec,noatime,nodiratime,auto,nouser,async,nofail 0 2
 ```
-Create the directory to add the SSD to and set the correct owner.
-Here we will use `/mnt/usb` as an example.
+Create the directory to add the SSD.
+Here we will use `/mnt/usb` as the example.

-`$ mkdir /mnt/usb`
+`$ sudo mkdir /mnt/usb`

 **NEWBIE TIPS:** `/mnt/usb/` is simply my desired path, and you can choose any path you want for the mounting of your SSD.
-If you did choose path, any time you see `/mnt/usb/` they should know to change it to their SSD's file path.
+Any time you see `/mnt/usb/` you should know to change it to your SSD's file path.

 Mount all drives and then check the file system.
 Is `/mnt/usb` listed?
 ```
-$ mount -a
+$ sudo mount -a
 $ df /mnt/usb
 > Filesystem     1K-blocks  Used Available Use% Mounted on
 > /dev/sda1      479667880 73756 455158568   1% /mnt/hdd